 I always have my ear to the ground, when it comes to nutrition information.
 As a result, I heard about two apparently unrelated issues from two completely different sources, but one so perfectly complemented the other, that I knew I had to connect the dots.

 I heard the first bit of information, as I was fixing breakfast one morning.
 “Those guys in the morning” on our local radio show were talking about a study they had heard that suggested that unhealthy food is as addictive as cocaine!
 They went on to describe a scenario where lab rats were given unlimited access to unhealthy food (French fries came to my mind, but it could have been any type of junk food—-high in fat and/or sugar) normally consumed by humans, described in the study as “cafeteria food.”

 After forty days, the rats were given a choice between the unhealthy food and normal, healthy rat food.
 The catch was, if the now obese rodents chose the unhealthy food, they would get an electric shock on or around their pudgy little feet.
 You probably guessed that they continued to go for the unhealthy food, in spite of the shock, and the scientists determined that they were addicted; in other words, a change in their brain had occurred that compelled them to go for the food, regardless of the negative side effect--the pain from the electric shock.

 These rats also compulsively ate too much, even to the extent of making faces when they were feeling discomfort from overeating, but still they soldiered on.
-(It reminds me of myself at Thanksgiving time!)
+(It reminds me of myself at Thanksgiving dinner!)

 When I investigated this study further, I found that there were actually three groups of rats.
 The first group was the one described above.
 The second group was allowed some unhealthy food, but not unlimited amounts and the third group was fed a normal diet of healthy rat food.
 In this way, the scientists could compare the chow hounds to the other two groups.
 The result was that the overfed, obese rats continued to overeat, regardless of the negative side effects.